skyflowapi/skyflow-node/README.md

 ### Invoke Connection

-Using the InvokeConnection method, you can integrate their server-side application with third party APIs and services without directly handling sensitive data.
-Prior to invoking the InvokeConnection method, you must have created a connection and have a connectionURL already generated.
+Using Connection, you can integrate your server-side application with third party APIs and services without directly handling sensitive data.
+Prior to using a connection, you have to create a connection and have a connectionURL already generated.
 Once you have the connectionURL, you can invoke a connection by using the `invokeConnection(config)` method.
 The config object must include a connectionURL and methodName.
 The other fields are optional.

 ```javascript
 data = {